Milanjavoor/AI-Learning/README.md

 Author

 Developed as a machine learning feature selection project to explore data preprocessing, feature engineering, and Sequential Forward Selection using Random Forest classifiers.
-You’re asking for a README for the provided notebook/script.
-Below is a concise, well-structured README you can include in the project root (README.md).
-It explains purpose, dataset, setup, usage, file layout, model details, and notes about results and possible improvements.

 Formula 1 Winner Prediction (1950–2020)
 Short description